Trex Masterclass: Complete Guide to Trex Decks

 Trex decking is a composite deck material designed as an alternative to wood.
 Originated in 1988, Trex is advertised as a high-performance, eco-friendly option compared to natural wood, and comes in a variety of aesthetic finishes that mimic real wood.
 Unlike wood, Trex doesn’t warp, crack, or splinter, requiring minimal upkeep, all without losing the look of natural wood.

-Benefits of Trex include lower maintainance, longer lifespan, better ecological impact, and a wider variety of choices in color and texture than natural wood.
+Benefits of Trex include lower maintenance, longer lifespan, better ecological impact, and a wider variety of choices in color and texture than natural wood.
 Trex is also protected by a manufacturer warranty.

 Trex vs Other Common Materials